pancsta/asyncmachine-go/examples/benchmark_state_source/README.md

 > [!NOTE]
 > **Asyncmachine-go** is an AOP Actor Model library for distributed workflows, built on top of a lightweight state
-> machine (nondeterministic, multi-state, clock-based, relational, optionally-accepting, and non-blocking).
-It has
-> atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.
+> machine.
+It has atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.

 Benchmark of [`/examples/tree_state_source`](/examples/tree_state_source/README.md) using [go-wrk](https://github.com/tsliwowicz/go-wrk)
 and [Caddy](https://caddyserver.com/) in various tree configurations.
 Every node is a resource limited container